dlab-berkeley/Stata-Fundamentals/dlab-stata-cheatsheet.md

 ## 1. Introduction to Stata

+All Materials, including this Cheatsheet, available at https://github.com/dlab-berkeley/stata-fundamentals/

 **use** "your_file.dta", clear – open a dataset.

 **help** use – learn more about a command